RAHA Board Members, Terms & Bios:

 Jane is a Weston resident and a longtime dedicated volunteer with many organizations there, including the Weston Women’s League, the Weston Neighbors and Newcomers Club, and the school PTOs, for which she is currently a board member and the publicity chair.
 Jane is a graduate of Georgetown University and has a M.Ed. from George Washington University and an MBA from Fordham University.
 She also spent many years as a project manager at Morgan Stanley.

 While serving on the RAHA board, Jane’s ambition is to serve in a way that helps RAHA maintain a program that is well respected for its player development and its organizational integrity.
 She is passionate about cultivating a solid environment for players to learn more about the sport, progress to the highest level at which they desire to play, make friends, create great memories, and have fun.
 Jane is the Board representative for the Bantam A1 team.

-Eric and his wife Megan have lived in Ridgefield for 13 years.
-They currently have three children (Fred, Lulu, and George), with two in Mites and one a Squirts.
+Eric and his wife Megan have lived in Ridgefield for 15 years.
+They currently have three children (Fred, Lulu, and George...a Peewee, Squirt and Mite.)

 Eric started playing hockey in Massachusetts at about six years old and played travel hockey on Cape Cod, trekking all over eastern Massachusetts.
 He often played on two or three teams per season, even playing in Lake Placid tournaments in the early years just after the 1980 US Olympic hockey Miracle on Ice.

 After youth hockey Eric played varsity hockey for the Barnstable High School Red Raiders and Deerfield Academy.
 He then went on to the University of New Hampshire to play both Division 1 hockey and lacrosse before ultimately opting to play just lacrosse.